Car Accident Airbag Injuries

 - A product had an "unreasonably dangerous" defect;

 - The defect caused your injury(ies) while the product was being used as intended; and

 - The product had not been substantially changed or modified after it was sold.

 Each of these elements can be relatively easy to prove especially in car accident airbag injury cases where the airbag itself has been subject to a recall.

-Free Initial Review of Your Car Accident Airbag Injury Case
+Discuss Your Car Accident Airbag Injury Case with an Attorney

 Car accidents can happen at any time and to anyone.
 Although airbags, can prevent serious injuries in many cases, there are unfortunately times where the airbag itself causes your injuries.
 If so, an experienced attorney specializing in motor vehicle accidents can help you recover for your losses.
-Reach out to one near you today for a preliminary review of the facts of your case at absolutely no charge.
+Reach out to an attorney near you today to discuss your case.

 Contact a qualified auto accident attorney to make sure your rights are protected.